JJURIZ/userapp/README.md

 # userapp
-This is an app that uses SQLize
+This is an app that uses Sequelize